Daltz333/Grizzly-Auth/README.md

 # Grizzly-Auth
+Simple Logging System that hooks into Google Sheets after scanning a QR Code and logs users hours/days logged in.

 A logging system that hooks into google sheets.

-***Environent is OpenCV 3.1.0, Python 2.7, zbar0.10.0, imutils, pillow, gspread***
+Environent is OpenCV 3.1.0, Python 2.7, zbar0.10.0, imutils, pillow, gspread